anibalrojosan/anibalrojosan/README.md

-# 👋 Hi, I'm Aníbal Rojo
+# 👋 Hi, I'm Aníbal

 I'm a **Bioprocess Engineer** & **MSc. in Biochemical Engineering** transitioning into **Full-stack Data Science** 🦠🤖.